HelloWorldManiac/russian_sentiment/README.md

 ## Preprocessing
 The preprocessing process is reduced to two stages:

-- elimintaion of smileys, ids and notorious punctuation marks
+- elimintaion of emoticons, ids and notorious punctuation marks
 - tokenization and encoding with old but gold Tensorflow solution [SubwordTextEncoder](https://www.tensorflow.org/datasets/api_docs/python/tfds/deprecated/text/SubwordTextEncoder)
 By using this approach we reduce the vocab to 2^12 items without losing the ability to catch the semantics of a certain sequence.
 Therefore we do not need any stemming/lemmatization any more as well we have no need to coin a specific policy for OOVs since any word is bound to be split into a sequence of tokens.